Unusual Animal Alliance

 A piece of media fits this trope if it has the following:

-- Animals from different species (often otherwise enemies) working together, promising each other to accomplish goals (in order to survive).
+- Animals from different species (often otherwise enemies) working together, promising each other to help accomplish goals (in order to survive).

 - They try to build a home, sometimes far away.